-NOTE The parameter name, related SCPI and value are listed in Parameter List view with tabular form.
-You can send the SCPI to change them or you can manually change them by selecting the parameter using knob or up and down arrows then enter the value using front panel keys.
+NOTE The parameter name, related SCPI and value are listed in the Parameter List view in a tabular format.
+You can send the SCPI to change the parameters or you can manually change them by selecting the parameter using the knob or up and down arrows then enter the value using front panel keys.